 This course is a building process that is highly dependent on your willingness to reflect on your experience and describe the intercultural skills you are developing to market this experience upon return.
-You will have a total of five written assignments and five blogging assignments with your small group.
-There is an expectation that you will be respectful in your responses to other students' experiences abroad even if the views expressed are different than your own.
+Due to the online nature of this course, reading, referencing, and using the literature to guide your analysis is key for success in the course.
+You will have a total of five written assignments.
 Part of intercultural learning is recognizing one's own and others' values and behaviors, how they impact a situation, and developing the skills for respectful and effective cross-cultural experiences.
 Pedagogically, each assignment builds on the previous assignment in some way.
 Descriptions of each assignment are explained in detail later on in this syllabus.